eduvpn/documentation/app/NO_BUTTONS.md

 ## App Flow

-In the "first run" scenario:

-1. Application shows available organizations and allows users to scroll/search the list by name / keywords;

-2. The users chooses their organization from a list;
+0. Application Starts;
+1. Do we have a `server_info_url`?
+Yes: go to 5, No: go to 2;
+2. Download `organization_list.json`;
+3. Show a list of all organizations from the `organization_list.json` and allow the user to browse and search based on name and keywords;
+4. Store the `server_info_url` associated with the user's choice from `organization_list.json` in the app's internal storage;
+5. Download the mapping file linked to in `server_info_url`;

-3. The app downloads the `org_id` -> Server mapping from a web server to obtain the list of VPN servers the chosen organization has access to;
+6. Add all servers that are found in the `server_info_url` document to the list of (pre)configured VPN servers in the application if they are not yet there;

-5. The app adds the obtained server addresses to the app so the user can choose them afterwards;

-6. The app automatically connects to a VPN server if specified in the mapping file.
+7. Visually mark servers previously configured using the `server_info_url` which are no longer listed in the `server_info_url` document, i.e. by "graying" them out, but still allow the user to use them (and/or hide them);

-### Notes
+## Notes

-* The app MUST allow for forgetting the chosen organization;
+* The app MUST allow for forgetting the chosen organization (which deletes the `server_info_url` from the app's internal storage);
-* The app MUST periodically (on app start?) fetch the "mapping file" to see if there are any new servers available for this `org_id`;
-* Servers are only ever added from the app, NEVER removed.
-If a server is no longer available in the mapping file, the app marks this server with a special tag/icon to indicate it is not listed anymore;
-* Allow the user to (un)hide VPN servers they never use (anymore) or that are no longer mentioned in the mapping file;
+* Allow the user to (un)hide VPN servers they never use;
-* If the mapping file is no longer available for this `org_id` this is also indicated in the app, but nothing is ever (automatically) removed.
+* If the mapping file is no longer available allow the user to select an organization (again), but nothing is ever (automatically) removed from the application;
-* The individual VPN servers are ONLY contacted AFTER the user decides to connect to it, never before.
+* The individual VPN servers are ONLY contacted AFTER the user decides to connect to them, never before.
 The only connection the app makes by itself is fetching the mapping file on start, nothing more.
-* Be careful with caching!
-At most cache the data until the user (fully) restarts the app to avoid needing to wait 3 months before the app starts working again if something changes.
+* Do not cache any of the JSON files retrieved;
-* The "org_list" is ONLY fetched when the app is launched for the first time, OR when the user wants to choose a new organization.
+* The `organization_list` is ONLY retrieved when the user needs to choose their organization, so typically only once and then never again;
+* The rules above do not hold for manually added servers by the user.

 ## Organization file